laiyutong/Apollo-HR/README.md

 ├── clock_in.py
 └── clock_out.py

+- common.py: Contains shared functions and settings, such as public holiday checks and login functions.
+- clock_in.py: Script for clocking in.
+- clock_out.py: Script for clocking out.

 ### Features

 - **Automated Login**: Users only need to configure the login information once, and the script will handle the login process automatically.